Mohammad-Khazaee/laravel-translation/README.md

 this project is a translation webiste bult by mohammad khazaee \
 which use some feature in the blow

+- laravel jetstream
+- laravel livewire
+- bootstrap
 - laravel eluquent
 - laravel observer
 - laravel localizaion
-- laravel jetstream
-- bootstrap
 - laravel queue
 - laravel notification
 - laravel mail